-(A) As used in this section, "on-duty illness or injury" means an illness or injury that occurred during or resulted from performance of duties under the direct supervision of a public employer.
+(3) "On-duty" illness or injury" means an illness or injury that occurred during or resulted from performance of duties under the direct supervision of a public employer.

 (B) The public employees retirement system shall provide disability coverage to each member who has at least five years of total service credit and disability coverage for on-duty illness or injury to each member who is a PERS law enforcement officer or PERS public safety officer, regardless of length of service.